AndrewAi/example-project/README.md

 That left option 1 and 2.
 We chose 2 after some consideration, as we were more interested in the idea.

+The project was guided by the following excerpt from the project instructions:
+>You are required to develop a single-page web application(SPA) written in the programming language Python using the Flask framework.
+You must devise an idea for a web application, write the software, write documentation explaining how the application works, and write a short user guide for it.

 ##### Team Members
 We elected to complete this project as a team.